tsgates/arch-wiki-markdown/wiki/Cgroups.md

 cgroups (aka control groups) is a Linux kernel feature to limit, police and account the resource usage of certain processes (actually process groups).
-Compared to other approaches like the 'nice' command or /etc/security/limits.conf, cgroups are infinitely more flexible.
+Compared to other approaches like the 'nice' command or /etc/security/limits.conf, cgroups are more flexible.

 Control groups can be used in multiple ways: